analytics & research

 2. Is there something missing or do you have a complete picture?

 Of course, you can trust your data to some extent, but that does not necessarily mean that it provides a complete picture.
-This applies to everything from the most common things to your Google Analytics account settings.
+That applies to everything from the most common things to your Google Analytics account settings.
 For example, answer the following questions to set up the service:

 - Is the default URL set correctly?